Part 2: Control

 You will see a little robot and a red target square.
-A laser range finder is simulated, although we will not be using this sensor until the next assignment (although you should feel free to experiment).
+A laser range finder is simulated, but we will not be using this sensor for this assignment (although you should feel free to experiment).
 To teleoperate the robot, open another terminal and execute the following:

 roslaunch a2_world teleop.launch

 Note that will need to have the terminal selected for your keypresses to be able to control the robot.
 You can combine the launch of the world with teleoperation by launching “all.launch”.
 Take a few minutes to drive around, check out the topics published by Stage, and mouse around with the Simulator.
 Once you are ready to work, create a package called a2 as follows:

 catkin_create_pkg a2 rospy

 Note: In the tasks that follow we are assuming that the robot has perfect access to its own pose.
 This is an unrealistic assumption that we will tackle later in the course.

 Create a scripts directory in a2 and place go_to_goal.py in that directory.

 Task 1: Smooth Controller 1

 Implement “smooth controller 1″ discussed in the third set of notes on kinematics.
 Your task is to create a class called SmoothController1 that fulfills the requirements in go_to_goal.py.
 This class should go in a file called smooth1.py.
 Note that the parameter settings for “smooth controller 1″ are not critical (both can be set to 1 or you can experiment with different values).
 You can use the following template for smooth1.py (make the appropriate changes for tasks 2 and 3):